abdanrafii/Final-Project-Startup-Campus-Tim-1/README.md

 - Link: https://github.com/Sukanyasingh3/AgroAid.git

 ## Additional Comments
-No additional comments at this moment
+No additional comment at this moment

 ## How to Cite
 If you find this project useful, we'd grateful if you cite this repository: